ouistiti-project/ouistiti/README.md

    The server may start with a __blacklist__ and a __whitelist__ of IP address.

+## Users filtering

+   The server stores a database with rules about the user's "role", the request method and an expression on the URI.
+Each request is checked after authentication and before accessing to the ressource.

 ## Mono threading or multi threading:

    *Ouistiti* may be build to manage client connections with only one process, to